 English

-I have had great welcomes from birders in USA and elsewhere, over the years.
-We live by Hampstead Heath, maybe the best inner London patch.
-For those on a first visit from another continent, based in London, I would be happy to try to find some starter European birds and advise on options further afield.
+We live by Hampstead Heath, which is one of the best inner London patches.
+For those on a first visit from other continents, based in London, I would be happy to try to find some starter European birds and advise on options further afield.

 J